-When we move on in the arc of our lives - to center - we cross the threshold into that place from which all things emanate - the sacred space of poetry and indeed all art.
+When we move on in the arc of our lives - to center - we cross the threshold into that place from which all things emanate - the sacred space of all art and creativity.
 We leave behind the cacophony of assumptions and received wisdom to rest in Rumi’s field - a place he says is “beyond ideas of wrong doing and right doing."
 We cross the threshold into a w-h-o-l-l-y, place - a place Rumi tells us the “world is too full to talk about.”
 The ideal of this field reminds me very much of Leonard Cohen's Hallelujah, where all the hallelujah's - broken or whole - are equal.
-And so it is with us and with our poetry, which as a spiritual practice brings balance and sacredness into our lives.
+And so it is with us and with our arts, which as a spiritual practice brings balance and sacredness into our lives.

-This business of taking up our pens involves more than learning the technical rudiments, the history of our craft and its key players.
-It requires of us a trust in ourselves and learning to let go of the expectation of understanding everything.
+This business of taking up our pens, needlework, paints and instruments involves more than learning the technical rudiments, the history of our craft and its key players.
+It requires of us a trust in ourselves.
+It requires letting go of the expectation to understand everything.
 We learn to embrace mystery and ambiguity.
-We learn to sit with process and to sit with the poems we are drawn to and the poetry we write.
-We allow the visions, the word-play, the cadence to work on us.
-Whether we share our poems with others or not, whether we are amateur or professional, is irrelevant.
+We learn to sit with process and to sit with the work we are drawn to or the poetry we write.
+We allow the visions, the word-play, the colors, tones and cadence to inform us.
+Whether we share our creative endeavors with others or not, whether we are amateur or professional, is irrelevant.
 What matters is that we go on the hero’s journey and we come back with a gift.